 The first element that he describes is cornea.
 The cornea is the clear front surface of the eye.
 It lies directly in front of the iris and pupil and allows light to enter the eye.
 The second described element is sclera – the white part of the eye that surrounds the cornea.

-Dale explains also recti and oblique muscles which are responsible for an eye movement.
-After reviewing where all the muscles are located, Dale focuses on eye’s nervous system.
+Dale explains also recti and oblique muscles which are responsible for eye movement.
+After reviewing where all the muscles are located, Dale focuses on the eye’s nervous system.